TME520/TiMiNoo-Arduboy/README.md

 # TiMiNoo Arduboy

-Cute 1 bit VPet for Arduboy - Feed, cuddle, clean and educate your own unique cat.
+**A virtual pet for Arduboy Feed, cuddle, clean and educate your own unique cat**

 3 mini games, 7 food types, friends visits and presents, all on the mighty Arduboy.